jonathan-r-jones/Composable-Batch-Files/README.md

-## Leveraging Environment Variables
+## Leveraging Environment Variables to Personalize CBF

-Besides functionalization, another feature CBF promotes is leveraging environment variables.
-This is achieved by **_mapping_** nicknames to environment variables.
+Besides functionalization, another feature CBF promotes is leveraging environment variables in order to personalize your CBF user experience.
+This is achieved by **_mapping_** nicknames/function names to environment variables.
 There is a CBF file named n.bat (Nicknames Dictionary) whose sole purpose is to do this mapping.
-For example, in n.bat, you could add a function with the name/nickname of "docs" which maps Documents folder to cbf_path.
+For example, in n.bat, you could add a function with the nickname/function name of "docs" which maps the Documents folder to the cbf_path environment variable.
 Then because another batch file td.bat (Transform Directory) makes use of this mapping, typing "td docs" would navigate to the documents folder.

 ![](td.png)

-#### A couple more examples.
+#### A few more examples of leveraging environment variables.

 Since of.bat (Open Folder) also leverages the "cbf_path" environment variable, typing "of docs" would open the documents folder in Windows Explorer.